byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 ## **Context Tag Terminals**

-This sections explains the concepts behind "tag terminals", which is Tridy's equivalent to both booleans and string operands simultaneously when pertaining to context expressions.
+This section explains the concepts behind "tag terminals", which is Tridy's equivalent to both booleans and string operands simultaneously when pertaining to context expressions.
 Most expressions are built around these.

 <br>